dnsimple/dnsimple-services/README.md

 ## config.json

+The JSON object defined in config.json holds all of the configuration details for the service.
+At minimum it must include the config section and the records collection with at least one record, however it may include the fields collection and a hook object as well.

+### Config

 The config section contains meta-data about the template.
 All of these attributes are required.

 * name - The unique template name.
 All lower-case and only the characters a-z, 0-9 and the dash.
 * label - The human-readable template name, used for display.
 * description - An English description of the template, used for display.

-## Template

-The template object holds all of the configuration details for the template.
-At minimum it must include the records collection, however it may include the fields collection and a hook object as well.

 ### Fields